p1-stats

 File Description

-Makefile Helper commands for building and submitting
+Makefile Helper commands for building and testing

 p1_library.cpp Provided code implementations